Drupal Learning Journal 22. Drupalcamp day 1

 – Important to note that “commit” does not mean “push”: you have to “push” your files and changes to the server repository from your local/dev copy.

-– During the presentation I accidentally saw that the presenter is using http://www.fillerati.com/ a cool site to get “filler” text content for sites under development.
+– During the presentation I accidentally saw that the presenter is using http://www.fillerati.com/ a cool site to get “filler” text content for sites under development. - Theming – I decided to attend this session as this one the areas that I need to learn now and am less comfortable with

 – Theming is a system of overrides: base overrides core templates, sub theme overrides base theme’s templates.